We tested and ranked the 10 best AI agent builders of 2026 on ease of use, price, and power. See which one fits your team.

 Lindy has no free plan, but you can try it for a 7-day trial.

-Plus: $49.99/month — standard usage, iMessage access 24/7, inbox management, email drafting, meeting scheduling/prep/follow-up, meeting recording and notes, learns your style, hundreds of integrations.
+Plus: $49.99/month for standard usage, up to 2 inboxes, iMessage/SMS access 24/7, email drafting, meeting scheduling, meeting prep, and hundreds of integrations

-Enterprise: Custom pricing — everything in Max, audit logs, SSO, SCIM, dedicated support, onboarding and enablement, AI assistants for the whole team.
+Enterprise: Custom pricing for everything in Max, audit logs, SSO, SCIM, dedicated support, onboarding and enablement, and HIPAA compliance

 10.